Thursday, October 30

 Presented by Freese and Nichols

-Small City Talks: Recruiting and Retaining Talent
+Small City Talks: Community Engagement

 Session courtesy of the Small Cities Advisory Council